DevNebulae/GPSSimulation/README.md

 application will run.
 Following a list of arguments, specifying which arguments are required and which are optional:

-* `--simulation.delay`: A number between 5 and ∞ specifying the time a car rests before it starts driving a new route.
+* `--simulation.delay`: A number between 10 and ∞ specifying the minutes a car
+rests before it starts driving a new route.
 The delay will be triggered when every partial of a route has been driven.
 This argument is required.
 * `--simulation.rabbitmq.<country-code>`: An IP address the simulation system can send the appropriate translocations to.
 At least one argument must be defined, otherwise all messages the simulation system produces will be lost.